- Spring Specials

 Your driver will check you in to your hotel and advise of the best three waterfront restaurants for your first nights meal along the quiet seascape of Batemans Bay.

 Be greeted at your hotel by Region X guides, we load your cabin baggage into the van, and enjoy a transfer into the southern end of the park.
 With only your day packs (BYO or available for use from Region X) we commence the hike along forested trails along some incredible cliff top vantage points where wildlife viewing such as Whale watching is very special treat anytime from June – November.

 Beaches such as North Head beach, Honeysuckle, Myrtle, Oakey and Richmond all connect through forested trails that rise over headlands and emerge as subtle paths onto sandy shores.
 Any of these form great resting and lunch stops (supplied en-route).

 Conglomerate rock visibly ends and gives way to the most southern point of the Sydney Sandstone basin after lunch where visitors walk the varied layers of sandstone through cracks and coves to your first night accommodation.

 Check in to your twin share beachfront cabin and enjoy the comfort of afternoon tea and later dinner at the onsite restaurant.

-Beach Walking or Sea Kayaking – you choose
+Beach Walking or Kayaking (weather permitting)

 Post breakfast we load your cabin baggage into our vehicle transfer and walkers set off along the beach.
 Sea kayakers set off along the stretch of coast.
 The long open stretch of Durras Main beach is a perfect shoes off walk.
 If we are lucky we can spot dolphins in the surf and daily new flotsam on the beach.
 Durras Lake enters the ocean half way along the sand where a river wade ensures we reach the other side.
 Here you will cross the border from 1 shire to another.